Frosty's HVAC

 How much does AC repair cost in Arlington, TX?

-Diagnostic $85 flat (waived with any repair).
-Most Arlington repairs land between $350 and $1,500: capacitor $500 ($425 for Frosty Club members), contactor $600 ($510), blower motor $750-$1,500 ($637.50-$1,275 for members), refrigerant leak find-fix-recharge $350-$1,000.
-Flat-rate means you see the total before we touch a wrench — never by the hour.
+Diagnostic is $85 flat (waived with any repair).
+Common Arlington repairs: capacitor $500 ($425 for Frosty Club members), contactor $600 ($510), blower motor $750-$1,500 ($637.50-$1,275 for members), ECM/variable-speed blower up to $2,800, refrigerant leak find-fix-recharge $350-$1,000.
+All flat-rate — you see the total before any work begins.

 Call us or request service online.
 Same-day appointments available for Arlington homeowners.
 Flat-rate pricing — no surprises, no hourly charges, no upsell scripts.